-Guys, Thanksgiving is tomorrow and you know you’ve got to have the Green Bean Casserole.
+Guys, Thanksgiving is almost here and you know you’ve got to have the Green Bean Casserole.
 And, I created a recipe that your whole family would enjoy without the guilt.
 Green bean casserole is such a staple but it’s also so easy.
 You know it’s the dish you assign to your sister who can’t cook.
 You know you do it.
 Our family isn’t alone in that.

 I am so thankful for all of you.
 My internet family.
 I know it gets thrown around a lot.
 But I am truly so grateful you allow me into your kitchens and your home.
 The fact that I get to connect with you through food is so humbling and wonderful.
 I am truly hoping we who are fortunate enough to have a meal and our families take the time to help those who don’t have.
 It doesn’t have to be anything big.
 You don’t need to give money or wealth.
 A hug, a meal, a smile, or even a conversation can change another person’s life.
 With all the horrors we see and hear on a daily basis, it is more important than ever we stand up for what’s right.